EarlGlynn/earlglynn.github.io/R/input-output/Excel/index.Rmd

 This CSV file was loaded into Excel .xlsx (Excel 2010) and .xls (Excel 2003) files.
 Download [**Sample.xlsx**](Sample.xlsx) or [**Sample.xls**](Sample.xls).

 Reading Excel files into R can be problematic.
-Since I have not found one package that works with all Excel files, I show three approaches below:
+Since I have not found one package that works with all Excel files, I show three approaches below.

+Find all the R code in this Gist, [R-IO-Excel.R](https://gist.github.com/EarlGlynn/8487321).

 1. XLConnect Package: readWorksheetFromFile (uses Java)
 -------------------------------------------------------